Is PS4 or Xbox more powerful?

 Best PS4 vs Xbox One specs for RAM

 Even more controversial is the memory under the consoles' matte black hoods.
-It's not the amount of RAM at issue - both are future-proofed with 8GB of RAM - it's the type used.
+It's not the amount of RAM at issue - both are future-proofed with 8GB of RAM - it's the type of RAM used.

 PS4 has a distinct advantage with faster 8GB GDDR5 memory, while Xbox One went with the slower bandwidth of the 8GB DDR3 variety.
 But, wait, there's more to it.